-Exam Date and Time The exam duration is 4 hr consisting of a general exam and case study.
+Exam Date and Time The exam duration is 4 hours consisting of a general exam and case study.
 Candidates are expected to select one of the case studies and spend about 1 hr in the exam.
 A read-through time of 15 minutes will be given prior to the start of the exam.
 Reading Extensions At registration, candidates must select from one of six reading extensions.
 The readings for each extension appear at the end of this document.
 The study note package includes all extensions.
-Seventy- five percent of the exam points will come from the core readings and will be common for all candidates.
+Seventy-five percent of the exam points will come from the core readings and will be common for all candidates.
 The remaining twenty-five percent will be based on the case study and the selected extension.
 These questions may also draw on material from the core reading.
 Exam Registration Candidates may register online or with an application.
 Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store.
-Courseware This document will guide candidates through the syllabus material and reinforce learning that is expected from each topic.
+Courseware UPDATED 2/5/14: This document will guide candidates through the syllabus material and reinforce learning that is expected from each topic.
 It is not intended to duplicate or replace the study material, but rather to enhance it.
-Note that some changes have been made to the required readings since Courseware was originally published, and it has not yet been updated to reflect those changes.
-There have been no changes to the learning objectives or outcomes, so the discussion of those concepts is still valid.
-Courseware is required reading and is in the Study Note package as ERM-50-12.
 Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.
 Case Study This case study will also be provided with the examination.
 Candidates will not be allowed to bring their copy of the case study into the examination room.
-Past Exams Past exams are available on SOA website.
+There is a single case study.
+However, within the case study are instructions as to which parts relate to which reading extension.
+Past Exams Past Exams from 2012 - present are available on SOA website.
 Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.

-The five topics that follow are the core learning objectives and readings for this examination.
-All candidates are responsible for this material
+The Five topics that follow are the core learning objectives and readings for this examination.
+All candidates are responsible for this material.